-Students are expected to be in the clinic for at least forty hours per week.
+Students should be prepared and expect to be in the clinic for at least forty hours per week.
 However, hours may vary from one site to another.
 Students should prepare to be available 7 am to 8 pm, seven days per week.
 Students will follow the schedule of their clinical instructor, not that of the University.